Board of Equalization 2026

-County Board of Equalization scheduling will be available on this page starting July 1, 2026.
+County Board of Equalization scheduling will be available starting July 1, 2026.

 • Scheduling for real property hearings (residential homes, vacant and improved land, and commercial buildings) will occur July 1, 2026 through July 15, 2026.